 Consistent with CC 52, the Certificate Holders will promptly notify DPS Staff, NYSDEC, and the United States Fish and Wildlife Service (USFWS) or NMFS, if applicable, if any threatened or endangered wildlife species under 6 N.Y.C.R.R.
 Part 182 or any rare, threatened or endangered plant species under 6 N.Y.C.R.R.
 Part 193 are observed to be present in the Facility.
-The agencies notified will determine the appropriate measures to be taken to avoid or minimize impacts to such species, or as directed by DPS Staff, the Certificate Holders shall stabilize the area and cease construction or ground disturbing activities in the Facility area until DPS Staff have determined that appropriate protective measures have been implemented.
+The agencies notified will determine the appropriate measures to be taken to avoid or minimize impacts to such species.
+If necessary to avoid or minimize impacts to such species, or as directed by DPS Staff, the Certificate Holders shall stabilize the area and cease construction or ground disturbing activities in the Facility area until DPS Staff have determined that appropriate protective measures have been implemented.